sandraC1996/Cota_Portfolio/FP2.md

   - **To select the target audeince I focused in consumers that will direclty connect to my call to action.**

     By selecting this audience, I know they can analyze how their behavior when using streaming platforms is currently being reflected in the content.
+I selected 5 individuals to gather the feedback.

   - **To get the feedback I was looking for, these are the questions I ask to the users:**
      - Do you understand what each graph is trying to express?